By Tim Spencer-Lane (article updated 2 June 2022)

 The Care Act 2014 removed the duty – under section 46 of the Health and Social Care Act 2008 – on the Care Quality Commission (CQC) to conduct periodic reviews of adult social services provided or commissioned by local authorities, assess the local authorities’ performance following each review and publish a report of its assessment.
 In addition, the Health and Social Care Act 2012 had limited the power of the CQC, under section 48 of the 2008 act, to carry out ‘special reviews’ of local authority adult social services to cases where this had the approval of the secretary of state.

-However, the Health and Care Bill will introduce a new legal duty for the CQC to review and make an assessment of the performance of local authorities in discharging their ‘regulated care functions’ under the Care Act 2014.
+However, the Health and Care Act amends the 2008 act to introduce a new legal duty for the CQC to review and make an assessment of the performance of English local authorities in discharging their ‘regulated care functions’ under Part 1 of the Care Act 2014.
 The exact functions in scope for review under the new duty will be set out in secondary legislation.
 The CQC will be required publish the findings of its reviews.

 The reviews undertaken by the CQC will be by reference to objectives and priorities set for the CQC by the government.
 Review by the CQC will also be by reference to a set of quality indicators determined by the CQC and approved by the government.
 The CQC will be required to devise a methodology for assessing and evaluating local authorities, including the frequency by which it will undertake its performance reviews, which it must then set out in a statement to be approved by the secretary of state.
 The CQC may also consider that it wishes to review local authorities that perform above a certain threshold less frequently.

-Where the CQC considers that the local authority is failing to discharge any of its adult social services functions to an acceptable standard, the bill will require the CQC to inform the government of this and recommend any ‘special measures’ that it considers should be undertaken by the government.
+Where the CQC considers that the local authority is failing to discharge any of its adult social services functions to an acceptable standard, the act requires the CQC to inform the government of this and recommend any ‘special measures’ that it considers should be undertaken by the government.

 However, where the CQC considers that the failings are not substantial, it may instead choose to give notice to the local authority about what it considers the local authority is failing to do, the action that the CQC thinks should be taken to remedy failings and a timeframe within which the CQC thinks the action should be taken.
 The CQC must notify the government that it has taken this action.
 The CQC will also be given powers to conduct inspections for the purposes of its reviews.